AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_android.md

 Before proceeding, ensure that you have the following:
 - Initialized the SDK.
 For details, see [Get Started with Agora Chat](/agora_chat_get_started_android?platform=Android).
-- Understand the call frequency limit of the Agora Chat APIs as described in [Limitations](/agora_chat_limitation_android?platform=Android).
+- Understand the call frequency limits of the Agora Chat APIs as described in [Limitations](/agora_chat_limitation_android?platform=Android).
 - Understand the number of chat rooms supported by different pricing plans as described in [Pricing Plan Details](/agora_chat_limitation?platform=Android).
 - Only the app super admin has the privilege of creating a chat room.
 Ensure that you have added an app super admin by calling the [super-admin RESTful API](./agora_chat_restful_chatroom_superadmin?platform=RESTful#adding-a-chat-room-super-admin).

 ## Implementation

-This section introduces how to call the APIs provided by the Agora Chat SDK to implement the features listed above.
+This section introduces how to call the APIs provided by the Agora Chat SDK to implement chat room features.

 ### Create and destroy a chat room

 [The app super admin](./agora_chat_restful_chatroom_superadmin?platform=RESTful#adding-a-chat-room-super-admin) can call `createChatRoom` to create a chat room and set the chat room attributes such as the chat room subject, description, and the maximum number of members.
+Once a chat room is created, the super admin automatically becomes the chat room owner.

 ```java
 // The app super admin calls createChatRoom to create a chat room.